2018 North Korea–United States Singapore Summit: Logistical preparations

-On June 3, a "special event area" was declared by the Ministry of Home Affairs around the area surrounding the Shangri-La Hotel Singapore and stringent security measures would be in force from June 10–14.
+On June 3, a "special event area" was declared by the Ministry of Home Affairs around the area surrounding the Shangri-La Hotel Singapore and stringent security measures would be in force from June 10 to 14.
 On the same day, a smaller segment within the "special event area" was declared a "special zone" by the Singapore Police Force where enhanced police powers would be in effect during the same period.
-On June 5, the Ministry of Home Affairs declared the whole of Sentosa Island, including waters off its south-west beaches, a "special event area" from June 10–14.
-The summit venue Capella Singapore sits on the "special event area".
-The government also issued an order exempting four bulletproof and bombproof vehicles from certain traffic rules for the purposes of conveying "non-citizen" individuals for the summit from June 5–30.
+On June 5, the Ministry of Home Affairs declared the whole of Sentosa Island, including waters off its south-west beaches, a "special event area" from June 10 to 14.
+The Capella Singapore, which served as the summit's main venue, is located on the Sentosa.
+The government also issued an order exempting four bulletproof and bombproof vehicles from certain traffic rules for the purposes of conveying "non-citizen" individuals for the summit from June 5 to 30.

-The F1 Pit Building has also been designated as the summit's International Media Centre for international journalists to cover the summit and will be operated from 10 am on June 10 to 10 pm on June 13.
+The F1 Pit Building was designated to operate as the summit's "International Media Centre" from 10 am on June 10 to 10 pm on June 13, for international journalists to cover the summit.

-On June 6, Singapore's aviation authorities announced that temporary airspace restrictions will be put in place for parts of June 11, 12 and 13.
-Aircraft arriving at Singapore Changi Airport will be required to reduce speed and some restrictions are placed on runway use.
-Aviators are also informed to stay away from Paya Lebar Air Base, a facility used by US Presidents on their previous visits to Singapore.
+On June 6, Singapore's aviation authorities announced that temporary airspace restrictions would be put in place for parts of June 11, 12 and 13.
+Aircraft arriving at Singapore Changi Airport were being required to reduce speed and some restrictions were placed on runway use.
+Aviators were also informed to stay away from Paya Lebar Air Base, a facility that had been used by US Presidents on their previous visits to Singapore.

-The Singapore Mint also released three commemorative medallions to mark the summit.
-They are available in gold proof, silver proof, and nickel plated zinc proof.
+The Singapore Mint released three commemorative medallions to mark the summit.
+They were issued in gold proof, silver proof, and nickel plated zinc proof.

-On June 9, the Singapore Police Force and the Land Transport Authority announced that security measures, such as road closures and security checks, will kick in.
-Some bus stops in the Tanglin area will be skipped and security checks will be conducted along stretches of roads around the Shangri-La Hotel Singapore and the St Regis Hotel Singapore, the two hotels Trump and Kim are believed to be staying in.
-Bag searches and other security checks may be conducted for visitors entering Sentosa Island.
+On June 9, the Singapore Police Force and the Land Transport Authority announced that security measures, such as road closures and security checks, were going to kick in.
+Some bus stops in the Tanglin area would be skipped and security checks would be conducted along stretches of roads around the Shangri-La Hotel Singapore and the St Regis Hotel Singapore, the two hotels Trump and Kim were believed to be staying in.
+Bag searches and other security checks could be conducted for visitors entering Sentosa Island.

 On June 11, Singapore's Minister for Foreign Affairs Vivian Balakrishnan announced that the Singapore government would be paying for the North Korean contingent's hotel bill, forming part of the total US$20 million expenditure for the summit, as it was "hospitality that we would have offered them".
-On June 25, the Ministry of Foreign Affairs (MFA) announced that the summit cost S$16.3 million, lower than the initial planned cost mentioned by Prime Minister Lee Hsien Loong.
+On June 25, the Ministry of Foreign Affairs (MFA) announced that the summit had cost S$16.3 million, lower than the initial planned cost mentioned by Prime Minister Lee Hsien Loong.